madetech/market_town/checkout/README.md

 # Market Town: Checkout

-This gem provides Checkout business logic.
-The aim is to provide framework independent logic for handling the steps of e-commerce checkouts.
+Checkout business logic for your ruby e-commerce.
+This gem is framework independent but provides integration with Spree and Webhooks.

-Using dependency injection you can provide implementation specific logic for applying promotions, saving addresses, taking payments, etc. in your e-commerce store.
-Dependency containers can be written to support Spree, Webhooks and more.
+You can introduce MarketTown::Checkout as an interface between your application and your e-commerce backend.
+Using the power of dependency injection you can provide implementation specific logic for applying promotions, saving addresses, taking payments, etc. in your e-commerce store.

+If you've ever wanted to gradually replace Spree with your own system, or split Spree out into a number of different services then you're in the right place.

-## Aims
+## Mission

- - Handle common usecases of checkout behaviour
+ - Handle common use cases of checkout step behaviour
  - Provide a Spree dependency container for writing your own checkout controllers that speak to Spree objects underneath
  - Provide a Webhook dependency container that will forward calls onto a HTTPS interface of your choice

 ## Implementing a checkout

 This library provides logic for common steps in a checkout.
 You can use these steps in your checkout controllers.
 This example will be in Ruby on Rails but it could be any ruby framework or library, even Rack.

+### Dependency container

 First of all let's create a dependency container for an imaginary e-commerce framework.

 ``` ruby
 class AppContainer < MarketTown::Checkout::Dependencies